Rfc2898DeriveBytes Constructor (Byte, Byte, Int32)

 RFC 2898 includes methods for creating a key and initialization vector (IV) from a password and salt.
 You can use PBKDF2, a password-based key derivation function, to derive keys using a pseudo-random function that allows keys of virtually unlimited length to be generated.
 The Rfc2898DeriveBytes class can be used to produce a derived key from a base key and other parameters.
 In a password-based key derivation function, the base key is a password and the other parameters are a salt value and an iteration count.

 Never hard-code a password within your source code.
-Hard-coded passwords can be retrieved from an assembly using the Microsoft Intermediate Language Disassembler (Ildasm.exe), by using a hexadecimal editor, or by simply opening up the assembly in a text editor such as Notepad.exe.
+Hard-coded passwords can be retrieved from an assembly by using the Ildasm.exe (MSIL Disassembler), by using a hexadecimal editor, or by simply opening up the assembly in a text editor such as Notepad.exe.